Undergraduate / International StudentsApplication Requirements

 DOF/VOF Submission Information

-If you're submitting an online application, please submit your DOF and VOF as follows:
+If you're submitting an online application, please submit your DOF and VOF by email or mail:

-Email: Submit PDF of the official, scanned Declaration of Finances form and the Verification of Finances letter.
+- You can email a PDF of the official, scanned Declaration of Finances form and the Verification of Finances letter to email@example.com.
 Please make sure that scans are readable and that signatures and official stamps are visible (color scans are preferred).
-Email to email@example.com.